 - Other Notes: This site provides you views of the American River that you can’t see from other sites.

-The trail is narrow and follows the up and down curves of the hillsides.
+The short trail is narrow and follows the up and down curves of the hillsides.
 It’s right behind a residential area, so there are a lot of non-native trees and plants mixed in with the wild native stuff.
 I could identify Live and Valley Oak trees, Cottonwood trees, lots of elderberry trees and some non-native almond trees.
 I think I also spotted a Silverleaf Oak among the trees.
 I wonder if it gets any kind of galls on it.
 The trail ends abruptly at someone’s backyard.
 Do not trespass.

 There are bird boxes everywhere, from small bluebird boxes, to duck boxes to larger barn owl boxes.
 Each box is numbered, so I assumed someone is keeping track of them.
 I checked that out online and found that the Sacramento Audubon Society set most of them up and tracks what’s there.